Pistons vs. Magic odds, prediction, time: 2026 NBA playoff picks, April 19 best bets by proven model

 Top Pistons vs. Magic predictions

 The model is projecting just one player on both sides to clear 20 points in the simulations.
-The teams combine for just 208 points overall as the Under hits 71% of the time, making it a great selection for anybody targeting NBA parlay betting.
-See the Magic vs. Pistons spread pick at SportsLine, and you can bet the Under in Magic vs. Pistons at FanDuel SportsLine here:
+The teams combine for just 211 points overall as the Under hits 68% of the time, making it a great selection for anybody targeting NBA parlay betting.
+See the Magic vs. Pistons spread pick at SportsLine, and you can bet the Under in Magic vs. Pistons at FanDuel here:

 How to make Pistons vs. Magic picks